FAQ – Selling Your Warhol

 Below are some common questions people have for us.
 We hope that you will find them helpful as you consider selling your Warhol.
-If there are any other questions you have, don’t hesitate to contact us directly via phone (310-234-5653) or e-mail (email@example.com).
-We would love to assist you!
+If there are any other questions you have, you can contact the gallery owner directly via phone (310) 786-7417 or e-mail: email@example.com.
+We would be happy to assist you!

 The Best Way to Sell Your Warhol

 Selling a Warhol can be daunting–but it doesn’t have to be.
 Warhols are precious, characterized by high market value and sales volumes.
 Because of this, it’s especially important to be sure that you are getting the best possible value for your art.
 Auctioning through the big auction houses is the most common choice for collectors looking to liquidate.
 However, there are risks.
 The duration of time between the evaluation, decision to consign, the sale date, and the final payment can range from 4 to 9 months, and given the volatility of markets, this could impose a risk.
 Take for example, there is a market crash and people stop spending money within this period, your artwork could fail to sell and your artwork could be “burned”, meaning people will know that it didn’t sell at the low estimate making it difficult in the future.